 Keep in mind, these problems feed on one another.
 And as the saying goes, “Disaster accelerates.”
 Turning around a troubled integration gets tough.

-The free handbook, Smart Moves: A Crash Course on Merger Integration, sketches out a series of specific actions designed to help acquirers prevent difficult problems and therefore dramatically improve their odds of success.
+The handbook, Smart Moves: A Crash Course on Merger Integration, sketches out a series of specific actions designed to help acquirers prevent difficult problems and therefore dramatically improve their odds of success.